-The part of release management that secures and bundles the deliverables of changed components.
+The location where all development tested versions of media, typically software or documentation, are stored.
 In the default implementation of Serena Release Manager, the provided release vaults are Dimensions CM and ChangeMan ZMF.

 Request

 In Dimensions CM, an object used to report a defect, suggest an enhancement, or detail other work for a particular product.
 Requests can include external files (such as requirements or specification documents) as attachments.
 A request may be mapped to a Serena Release Manager Development Change Request (DCR).